 Treatments for patent ductus arteriosus depend on the age of the person being treated.
+Options might include:

 - Medications.
-For premature babies, it's possible your baby's doctors may use nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin, others) or indomethacin (Indocin), to help close a PDA.
-NSAIDs block the hormone-like chemicals in the body that keep the PDA open.
+In a premature baby, nonsteroidal anti-inflammatory drugs (NSAIDs) — such as ibuprofen (Advil, Infant's Motrin, others) or indomethacin (Indocin) — might be used to help close a PDA.
+NSAIDs block the hormonelike chemicals in the body that keep the PDA open.
 NSAIDs won't close a PDA in full-term babies, children or adults.

 After the surgery, your child will remain in the hospital for several days for observation.
-It usually takes a few weeks for your child to fully recover.
-Open-heart surgery may also be recommended for adults who have a PDA that's causing health problems.
-Possible risks include bleeding, infection, a paralyzed diaphragm and hoarseness.
+It usually takes a few weeks for a child to fully recover from open-heart surgery.
+Open-heart surgery might also be recommended for adults who have a PDA that's causing health problems.
+Possible risks include hoarseness, bleeding, infection and a paralyzed diaphragm.

 In a catheter procedure, a thin tube (catheter) is inserted into a blood vessel in the groin and threaded up to the heart.
 Through the catheter, a plug or coil is inserted to close the ductus arteriosus.